mdberkey/mdberkey.github.io/content/blog/why-and-how-i-made-this-website.md

 ```
 [Source code](https://github.com/mdberkey/mdberkey.github.io)

 For hosting, I chose [GitHub pages](https://pages.github.com/) since it's free and easy to set up.
-Also, the Zola docs had a [nice guide](https://www.getzola.org/documentation/deployment/github-pages/) for setting this up.
+Also, the Zola docs have a [nice guide](https://www.getzola.org/documentation/deployment/github-pages/) for setting this up.

 Overall, I enjoyed creating this site and I'm happy with how it turned out.
 I also liked learning about Zola and I plan to add more features, such as a light mode toggle.